 - 1. Carefully read the attached Zoning and Development Guidelines for the 49th Ward and confirm that your proposed development or renovation project is in compliance with those guidelines. - 2.
 Carefully read the attached Developer Checklist for Initial Meeting with Alderwoman Maria Hadden. - 3.
-Once ALL of the items detailed on the attached Developer Checklist are received by our office, you may then schedule an appointment to meet with the Alderwoman and appropriate staff.
+Once you have delivered to Alderwoman Hadden's office ALL of the items detailed on the attached Developer Checklist, you may then schedule an appointment to meet with the Alderwoman & her Director of Economic Development.
 Meetings will be scheduled for no sooner than SEVEN DAYS AFTER receipt of ALL of the items detailed on the Developer Checklist.

-Please note: Missing items will necessitate your appointment being canceled and rescheduled.
+Please note: Missing items will necessitate your appointment being cancelled and re-scheduled.

-- 4. For your convenience, you may schedule an appointment to meet with Alderwoman Hadden at her Ward office or at her City Hall office (when applicable under current public health guidelines).
+- 4. For your convenience, you may schedule an appointment to meet with Alderwoman Hadden at her Ward office or at her City Hall office.
 You must have an appointment to meet with Alderwoman Hadden to discuss your proposed project. - 5.
-In most cases, particularly those involving zoning changes, Alderwoman Hadden will seek input from any affected neighborhood stakeholders before determining whether to move forward with a proposal. - 6.
-Once an initial community meeting has been completed and community feedback received, additional steps may be required to advance a development such as community feedback adjustments, etc. - 7.
-If you have any questions regarding this process, please email Kyle Ryan from the Ward office at kyle@49thward.org.
+In most cases, particularly those involving zoning changes, Alderwoman Hadden will seek input from any affected neighborhood organizations and other stakeholders before determining whether to move forward with a proposal. - 6.
+If you have any questions regarding this process, please email Torrence Gardner from the Ward office at torrence@49thward.org.